Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

-# 99-Bottles-of-Beer-on-the-Amiga
+# 99 Bottles of Beer, Amiga style
 Being an implementation of "99 Bottles of Beer on the Wall" for the Commodore Amiga.

 # What's an Amiga?
-It used to be the future.
+Used to be the future.

 Seriously, though, an explanation would take too long.
-Suffice to say it was an 8 MHz microcomputer that was at least 10 years ahead of its day.
-It's still my favorite computer.
+Suffice to say it was an 8 MHz microcomputer produced by Commodore when I was a boy.
+It was at least 10 years ahead of its day, and regularly ran rings around machines with ten times the clock speed.
+It remains my favorite computer to this day.

 # So what's this?
 Well, you see, there's this old drinking song / joke that starts, "99 bottles of beer on the wall...".
-When run, this routine prints out that song in the CLI of the Amiga.
+When run, this routine prints out the song in the CLI window on the Amiga.

 # Isn't this program useless?
 I mean, entirely useless?
 Why write this?
-For two reasons.
+Yes, yes, and for two reasons.

 One, I always wanted to learn Assembly, and it turned out to be surprisingly fun.
-Two, it's an exercise in optimization and really, truly understanding both your code and the hardware you use.
+Two, it's an exercise in optimization and really, truly understanding both the code and the underlying hardware.

 # How's that, exactly?
-Modern platforms have all the memory you need.
+Modern platforms have all the memory and number-crunching power you need.
 That breeds laziness.
-The Amiga doesn't reward that: it rewards exactitude.
+The Amiga doesn't reward that: it rewards exactitude and, to some degree, art.
 When you write code like this, you learn to be creative.
-You have to be.
+You need to be.

 The original executable was 624 bytes in size.
 Just by optimizing and being moderately clever I was able to trim 40 bytes while retaining readability.
 Knowing the code intimately turned out adventageous.
 This is fairly simple code, but even so, I found at least two fatal bugs, all because I had to pay attention.